 Before following the instructions below, sign up for Striim Developer to run through this tutorial (no credit card required).

 In the web UI, from the top menu, select Apps > View All Apps.

-If you don’t see PosApp anywhere on the page (you may need to expand the Samples group) , select Create App > Import TQL file, navigate to Striim/Samples/PosApp, double-click PosApp.tql, enter Samples as the namespace, and click Import.
+If you don’t see PosApp anywhere on the page (you may need to expand the Samples group) , download the TQL from Striim’s GitHub page. select Create App > Import TQL file, navigate to Striim/Samples/PosApp, double-click PosApp.tql, enter Samples as the namespace, and click Import.

 At the bottom right corner of the PosApp tile, select … > Manage Flow.
 The Flow Designer displays a graphical representation of the application flow:

 The following is simplified diagram of that flow:

 Step 1: Acquire Data